hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 - If a minnow is tagged by a shark, the minnow is now kelp and cannot move.
 - Kelp will try to reach out and tag the minnows as they run past.
 If a minnow is tagged by kelp, it also becomes kelp.

+## Systems Game

+Have everyone in the group start walking around a designed space.
+Each person should secretly choose two people and try to remain exactly in between both of them, without their knowledge.

 ## Two Truths and a Lie